pbklink/motif-core/etc/motif-core.api.md

     constructor(index: Integer, firstOrder: DepthDataItem.Order, volumeAhead: Integer | undefined, auctionQuantity: Integer | undefined);
     // (undocumented)
     acceptedByFilter(filterXrefs: string[]): boolean;
-    // Warning: (ae-incompatible-release-tags) The symbol "addOrder" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
-    //
     // (undocumented)
     addOrder(order: DepthDataItem.Order): GridRecordInvalidatedValue[];
-    // Warning: (ae-incompatible-release-tags) The symbol "addOrders" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
-    //
     // (undocumented)
     addOrders(depthOrders: DepthDataItem.Order[], index: Integer, count: Integer): GridRecordInvalidatedValue[];
     // (undocumented)